GHS BULLETIN

 ROTATE statement

-A shape definition made of edges or Top, Bottom, etc. can be rotated
+A shape definition made of Edges (either explicit or implicitly derived from Top, Bottom, etc.

 create hull\leg2.s